IdolFest/nw-idolfest-website/src/markdown-pages/events/grandprix.md

 ## Submission Guidelines

 * Entrant(s) must submit their work at https://idolfe.st/grandprixapp.
-* Entrants must upload their song to YouTube.
-If you do not have a video for your song, you can use an online converter to convert your audio file to a video file with an image of your choice, which can then be uploaded to YouTube.
-Please make sure your video is uploaded either "Public" or "Unlisted"!
-* Entrant(s) are encouraged (but not required) to also upload their song to their own social media or platforms with the hashtag #NWIFGrandPrix.
-Northwest IdolFest may reupload your entry on your behalf with credit for the purpose of fan voting if you are not able to share an accessible link to your entry.
+* Entrant(s) must upload their song to YouTube, with “This work is a submission for the 2024 Northwest IdolFest Grand Prix Song Contest” included in the description.
+* E﻿ntrant(s) must also post their entry on at least one social media with the hashtag #NWIFGrandPrix2024, and include this post in the entry form.
+This will allow your work to be a part of the fan voting process.
-* Entry deadline is September 29, 2023 at 11:59p PT.
+* Entry deadline is September 28, 2024 at 11:59pm PT.

 ## Judging:

-* There are 4 categories available for judging:
+* There are 3 categories available for judging:

   * Staff Pick: Original Song
   * Staff Pick: Original Cover/Remix
-  * Staff Pick: Emerging Composer
   * Fan Favorite
+* Entries should be reflective of the styles of music found in Japanese idol culture.
+We are looking for works that fall under a J-pop-like genre, and capture the spirit of idols shining brightly on a stage.
+We hope to see entries that we can point to as an example of idols as a whole!
 * Entries will be judged by the song alone.
-A music video, animation, or dance is not necessary for entries to be accepted.
+A choreographed music video, animation, or dance is not necessary for entries to be accepted, and will not factor into judging.
-* Staff Pick awards will be determined by a vote of NWIF staff alongside Feris, our guest judge and experienced idol composer!
-All judges will provide feedback that will be distributed to entrants after winners have been announced.
+* Staff Pick awards will be determined by a panel of NWIF staff and guest judges.
+All entrants will receive notes and feedback from our judges which will be released after the award winners have been announced.
 * The Fan Favorite award will be determined by a vote of the public.
 * There will be a YouTube playlist available of all entries so that everyone can listen and support the submissions.
-In addition, a live stream will be announced at a later date where all the entries will be premiered before voting opens!
-* The Fan Favorite vote will be opened October 1st, and will remain open until October 21st at 10:59a PT.
+* The Fan Favorite vote will be opened September 28th, 2024 and will be open until October 12th, 2024 at
-* The winners will be announced during Northwest IdolFest 2023, and announced to all people not in attendance at some point after Closing Ceremonies!
+* The winners will be announced during Northwest IdolFest 2024, and announced to all people not in attendance at some point after Closing Ceremonies!

 ## Awards:

-* Staff Pick: Original Song

-  * $175 Amazon Gift Card or cash equivalent
-  * The opportunity for either your submitted theme to be used as a theme song for Northwest IdolFest 2024 or to create a new theme for it!
-* Staff Pick: Original Cover/Remix

-  * $100 Amazon Gift Card or cash equivalent
-  * A full-length song composed and arranged by TomStrike, a Northwest IdolFest staffer and musician for 15 years!
-* Staff Pick: Emerging Composer (Selected by Feris!)

-  * $75 Amazon Gift Card or cash equivalent
-  * An arrangement by Feris for the next original song you compose!
-* Fan Favorite

-  * $50 Amazon Gift Card or cash equivalent

-These prizes are guaranteed, and other prize opportunities are in the works, so stay tuned for updates!
+* A prize will be awarded in each category.
+Stay tuned for more information on prizes this year!

-If you have any questions about the song contest guidelines or application process, please join [our Discord](https://discord.gg/h5yJbXgTgE) and ask in [\#visitors-center](https://discordapp.com/channels/857780787599900684/866833137752080414), or send an email to thomas@nwidolfest.com!
+If you have any questions about the song contest guidelines or application process, please join [our Discord](https://discord.gg/h5yJbXgTgE) and ask in [\#visitors-center](https://discordapp.com/channels/857780787599900684/866833137752080414), or send an email to [events@nwidolfest.com](mailto:events@nwidolfest.com)!